← Back to Blog

 Monitor the 10-year Treasury yield if you want to watch mortgage rate direction in real time.

-The spread: The gap between the 30-year mortgage rate and the 10-year Treasury yield (currently ~2.0–2.1 percentage points) is slightly wider than the historical average of 1.5–1.8 points.
+The spread: The gap between the 30-year mortgage rate and the 10-year Treasury yield was roughly 1.94 percentage points using the May 21 Freddie Mac PMMS and May 21 Federal Reserve H.15 readings.
 Lenders have added a risk premium to mortgage pricing given market uncertainty.
 If that spread normalizes, mortgage rates could improve even if the Treasury yield stays flat.

 Housing Market Implications